ccstudentcc/oop/MemoryPool/README.md

 The `Allocator<T>` class is a custom allocator that uses the `MemoryPool` for memory management.
 It provides methods to allocate and deallocate memory for objects of type T, as well as to construct and destroy objects in the allocated memory.

 # Test
 I tested a custom memory allocator for vector operations at three different sizes (1000, 4000, 16000), randomly resizing 1/5 of the vectors.
 The assignment correctness was confirmed for both integer and pair elements.
-The output of a test is as follows:
+The output of a test on Windows is as follows:

 ```txt
 vecints assignment correct: 47